LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Sparse.rst

    space allocated for nonzero entries equals the actual number of nonzeros, ``indexptrs[NP]``).
 Returns a :c:type:`SUNErrCode`.

-.. c:function:: SUNErrCode SUNSparseMatrix_Reallocate(SUNMatrix A)
+.. c:function:: SUNErrCode SUNSparseMatrix_Reallocate(SUNMatrix A, sunindextype NNZ)

    Function to reallocate internal sparse matrix storage arrays so that the resulting sparse matrix has storage for a specified number of nonzeros.